apache/shardingsphere/document/current/content/manual/sharding-jdbc/unsupported-items.en.md

 - Do not support new interface for JDBC 4.1

-More details about unsupported items, please refer package `io.shardingsphere.core.jdbc.unsupported`.
+More details about unsupported items, please refer package `org.apache.shardingsphere.shardingjdbc.jdbc.unsupported`.